tophergates/mobile-web-specialist/03-service-worker/22-adding-ux-update-process.md

   - [ ] Cache photos
   - [ ] Cache avatars

 Ideally we want the user to be on the latest version as soon as possible.
-But as we saw, when a new Service Worker is discovered it waits until aol pages using the current version go away before it can take over.
+But as we saw, when a new `Service Worker` is discovered it waits until aol pages using the current version go away before it can take over.
 This can take a long time, so lets do something better.

 Our goal is to tell the user once an update has been found and give them a button to ignore it, or to refresh the page to get the new version.

-When you register a Service Worker, it returns a `Promise`.
-That `Promise` fulfills with a Service Worker registration object.
-This object has properties and methods relating to the Service Worker registration.
+When you `register` a `Service Worker`, it returns a `Promise`.
+That `Promise` fulfills with a `Service Worker` registration object.
+This object has properties and methods relating to the `Service Worker` registration.

 ```js
 navigator.serviceWorker.register('/sw.js')